-Sixty-eight-year-old author and singer, 70’s Punk star Patti Smith is one of the subjects of this year’s Pirelli calendar — considered fashion’s sexiest – celebrating female achievement.
+Sixty-eight-year-old author and singer, 70’s Punk star Patti Smith is one of the subjects of the 2015 Pirelli calendar — considered fashion’s sexiest – celebrating female achievement.
 With her hair grown out gray, no makeup or face lift, and her singular uniform, she presents a very different kind of role model then the usual Pirelli pin-up.
-Last May, New York Magazine’s The Cut interviewed Smith after her photo session with Annie Leibovitz (who photographed her many times over the decades).
+New York Magazine’s The Cut interviewed Smith after her photo session with Annie Leibovitz.
 Here’s our ‘best of’:

 With the calendar’s theme being female achievement, how do you think it affected the outcome of the photos you took today?

 I’ve always felt strong.
 I was a sickly child, not very strong physically.
 I wasn’t really the greatest in school.
 I didn’t really excel in anything particularly.
 But I was happy with who I was.
 I was skinny, I had some pimples, I had long braids and wasn’t particularly popular.

 But I was happy to be alive and happy with who I was.
 I’m still like that.
 Every day I feel just happy to be alive.
 Male or female, you know?
 I’m 68 years old, I’m not so concerned with my gender, probably because I’m a mother; I have a son and a daughter, so I’m interested for all people to feel empowered.

 Where do you think that feeling of strength comes from?

 I think from the joy of being alive and relatively free.
 When I was young, I used to watch all of my friends, my girlfriends, struggle worrying about how they looked all the time.
 I would be like, “What are you worried about?”
 Don’t worry.
 If you feel good about who you are inside, it will radiate.